github2python/credit_default_predictor/README.md

 ## Metrics

-The output variable in our case is __discrete__.
-Therefore, metrics that compute the outcomes for discrete variables should be taken into consideration and the problem should be mapped under classification.
-Below are the metrics for the classification problem of predicting whether a person would default on a loan or not.
+The output variable in our case is __discrete__, making this a classification problem.
+To evaluate the performance of our model in predicting whether a person will default on a loan, we should use classification metrics.
+Below are some key metrics to consider:

 * [__Accuracy__](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html)
 * [__Precision__](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.precision_score.html)